LarsBodewig/BS-LF6/README.md

-# Template
+# BS-LF6

-Template to include license information and useful files in all projects
+Coding project in vocational school: visualisation of different sorting algorithms

 Run `git config --add include.path ../.gitconfig` to include the template config in your project config.